-In 2022, the Board approved an updated version of the Company's Code of Ethics which sets forth the ethics principles that guide our operations globally and applies to all employees of JLL and the members of the Board.
+In 2022, the Board approved the current version of the Company's Code of Ethics which sets forth the ethics principles that guide our operations globally and applies to all employees of JLL and members of the Board.
 Our Code of Ethics includes a message from our Chairman of the Board and CEO, and emphasizes that ethics is in everything we do at JLL.
 Each year every member of the Board completes an attestation that he or she has reviewed the Code of Ethics and will comply with the principles set forth in the Code in carrying out his or her Board responsibilities.

-The Board's role in human capital oversight and diversity, equity and inclusion
+The Board's role in human capital oversight

-The Board actively oversees our overall human capital management process, including diversity and inclusion, training and development, well-being, and health and safety.
-The Board also oversees the work of its Compensation Committee in developing corporate policies and frameworks designed to attract, retain, engage and develop a workforce that aligns with our values and organizational purpose.
-Since 2022, the Company has had a Global Head of Diversity, Equity, & Inclusion, who reports directly to the Company's CEO.
-The Company's Global Head of Diversity, Equity & Inclusion, together with the CHRO, provides regular updates to the Board on the Company's DEI initiatives and progress against stated objectives.
+The Board actively oversees our overall human capital management process, including training and development, well-being, and health and safety.
+The Board also oversees the work of its Compensation

+Committee in developing corporate policies and frameworks designed to attract, retain, engage and develop a workforce that aligns with our values and organizational purpose.